jhquilty99/exercise_mobile_app/documentation/frontend_requirements/all_exercises/fe_15_all_exercise_analysis_tab.md

     - Last year
     - All time
 - [X] Displays a table with the key metric calculated for each exercise
+- [X] Bar chart depicting the key metric for the top 10 exercises.

 **Technical Requirements:**